Site Map enter code:

 US Inflation in the late 2000s was about 2 percent.

-During the recovery from the Great Recession US inflation remained steady at about 2 percent, but declined to about 1 percent in 2020 In FY2025 US inflation was 1.99 percent.
+During the recovery from the Great Recession US inflation remained steady at about 2 percent, but declined to about 1 percent in 2020.

 Budgeted US Inflation